Posts: 43

 OK, thanks for that. we are also here permanently and will check it, no that it really matters as we have no intention of returning to the UK on a full-time basis, but we do have family and property back there so the odd visit is always on the cards. once again thanks for your reply.

-The following 1 user says Thank You to Johnrgby for this post:1 user says Thank You to Johnrgby for this post
+1 user says Thank You to Johnrgby for this post

 I’m not sure if it’s been covered under an earlier thread - can’t see one - but the situation re the Convenio Especial and healthcare in general in Spain could change considerably, I understand.
 Royal Decree 7/2018 (Mid 2018?) declared that free healthcare should be available to all Residents, not just Spanish citizens.
 Implementation was devolved to the regional governments, leading to piecemeal interpretations.
 I understand that several regions on the mainland have ceased issuing the CE because it should become obsolete, and at least one (Almería, I think) has opened up healthcare as required.
 It seems most are waiting until after the late April elections to see if anything changes, but the ‘direction of travel’ seems clear.
 I won’t post references and links, as there is plenty if Googled!